aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 #### What Happened?

-The application will use the AWS Encryption SDK to encrypt your data client-side under a CMK before storing it by:
+The application will use the AWS Encryption SDK to encrypt your data client-side under a KMS Key before storing it by:

 1. Requesting a new data key using your Keyring or Master Key Provider
 1. Encrypting your data with the returned data key